Indications for forceps delivery and vacuum extraction are essentially the same:

 Also required are informed consent, adequate support and personnel, and adequate analgesia or anesthesia.
 Neonatal care providers should be alerted to the mode of delivery so they can be ready to treat any neonatal complications.

 Contraindications include unengaged fetal head, unknown fetal position, and certain fetal disorders such as hemophilia.
-Vacuum extraction is typically considered contraindicated in preterm pregnancies of < 34 wk because risk of intraventricular hemorrhage is increased.
+Vacuum extraction is typically considered contraindicated in preterm pregnancies of < 34 weeks because risk of intraventricular hemorrhage is increased.